-I, Mommy Moo Moo, am a self-published children’s author and I’m a survivor of childhood sexual abuse.
+I, Mommy Moo Moo®, am a self-published children’s author and I’m a survivor of long-term childhood sexual abuse.
 The healing process and claiming my entire voice to fully express myself is part of my work to heal myself and to help others.
-My life’s mission is multi-dimensional, yet it also incredibly simple.
-As I work to heal myself, which is a life-long process, I am also called to nurture and protect Mother Earth along with Mother Nature’s other creations.
+My life’s mission is multi-dimensional, yet it is also very simple.
+As I work to heal my soul, which is a life-long odyssey, I am also called to protect and nurture Mother Earth along with Mother Nature’s other creations.
 Join me on this journey of self-discovery and self-expression.
-Strap on your wings.
-It’s time to fly.

 Debbie was born in Maryland, and her family moved to Virginia before her first birthday.
 She has lived in the Old Dominion ever since.
 Growing up in the suburbs of Richmond, Debbie often visited her grandparents who lived on a farm in Mecklenburg County in southern Virginia.
 Her grandparents called Debbie a “city slicker,” but even so, she loved visiting the beef cattle and tobacco farm.
 Debbie especially grew to adore the cows.